dwmkerr/chatgpt-diagrams-extension/README.md

 - [ ] improvement: use the mutation observer (see ./src/observe.js) to watch for new code samples, rather than scanning the DOM on a timer
 - [ ] refactor: move rendering logic to background page (so error content is hidden in tabs)
 - [ ] refactor: MD5 diagram text, use as a key for diagrams in a background page so that we don't recreate each time
+- [ ] improvement: icon for 'show diagram' button
+- [ ] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6 this is also checking if we can refer to issues like this #6